rmassaroni/nvim-gpush/README.md

 --more config options are available in '~/.gpush/gconfig'.
 See https://github.com/rmassaroni/gpush {
-    auto_gpush_on_write = false, --not yet functional. use :Gw instead one_liner = true, --false results in a bug regarding the command buffer default_commit_message = "unnamed commit" --overrides default_message in ~/.gpush/gconfig.sh }
+    auto_gpush_on_write = false, --not yet functional. use :Gw instead one_liner = true, --false results in a visual bug regarding the command buffer default_commit_message = "unnamed commit" --overrides default_message in ~/.gpush/gconfig.sh }
 ```